findmypast-oss/scoosh/README.md

 <%- SomeBoolean %>
 ```

-#### The Snippet JSON Configuration File
+### The Snippet JSON Configuration File
-Thgis file specifies how the template substitutions are fetched from the user.
+This file specifies how the template substitutions are fetched from user input.
 It should have a `.json` extension.

-##### Properties
+#### Properties
 - **templateFile** - This should be the filename of the template above.
-- **question** - This is the json used by the inquirer library for fetching interactive input from users.
+- **question** - This is the json used by the [inquirer library](https://github.com/SBoudrias/Inquirer.js) for fetching interactive input from users.
 [Guide for inquirer question syntax](https://github.com/SBoudrias/Inquirer.js#questions)

 `newcomponent.json`